Adamant-im/AIPs/AIPS/aip-14.md

 To get all chats of user U000000000000 we need to send GET request to /api/chatrooms/U000000000000 To get all messages of dialog between U000000000000 and U000000000001 we need to send GET request to /api/chatrooms/U000000000000/U000000000001

-For all chats list Api will return `chats` field that shoud have such structure:
+For all chats list API will return `chats` field that shoud have such structure:

 ```
 {